Managing Saltwater Pool Maintenance Vs Chlorinated

 What will I need to do to maintain my saltwater pool?

 There are four components that you need to be mindful of.
 These are the salt chlorinator cell, skimmer, pump, and filter.

 The only thing that you would not find on the traditional chlorine pool is the salt chlorinator.

 That is because you add chlorine directly to the water, in which case there is nothing that needs to be chlorinated.

-The skimmer, pump and the filter will occasionally become clogged by debris as it is filtered from the water.
+The skimmer, pump, and filter will occasionally become clogged by debris as it is filtered from the water.

 You will be required to keep them clean and unclogged.
-This is a task that you would need to do with the traditional swimming pool as well.
+This is a task you would also need to do with the traditional swimming pool.

 The salt chlorinator cell is an active part that needs to be kept functional.
 It is responsible for keeping your pool at the right level of chlorine.

 You will need to replace this where necessary.
 This salt cell converts the salt that you add to the water into chlorine.